PatrickThomasma/PatrickThomasma/README.md

 ### Hi there 👋

+This is my repository where you can find most of my personal projects that I have worked on!
+I am proficient in C++/Python/C/HTML/Javascript/PHP/R/Java I'm looking for a job to further hone in my software engineering skills and help make a difference wherever I work at!

 <!--
 **PatrickThomasma/PatrickThomasma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.